|Salary||$52.99 - $66.18/hour; $9,184.93 - $11,471.20/month; $110,219.20 - $137,654.40/year|

 It is the responsibility of applicants to identify in their application materials how they meet the minimum qualifications listed below.

-Experience: One year of responsible professional legal experience performing duties similar to a Deputy District Attorney III with Placer County or three years of professional legal experience.
-Acceptable areas of practice include, but are not limited to, criminal law, consumer fraud, environmental protection, or asset forfeiture.
+Experience: One year of responsible professional legal experience performing duties similar to a Child Support Attorney II with Placer County or two years of professional legal experience.

 Training: Active membership in the California State Bar.

 May need to possess a valid driver's license as required by the position.
 Proof of adequate vehicle insurance and medical clearance may also be required.

 NOTE: Applicants receiving their degree outside the United States must submit proof of accreditation by a recognized evaluation agency.

 Based upon responses to the supplemental questionnaire, the applicant’s education, training, and experience will be evaluated using a pre-determined formula.
 Scores from this evaluation will determine applicant ranking and placement on the eligible list.